 How much sick leave am I entitled to?

 In general you are eligible for five days’ sick leave once you have worked continuously for your employer for six months.
 If you are a casual worker, you are eligible for the same amount of sick leave if you’ve been working regularly for your employer for six months.
-You can find more information about what is considered "working regularly" on the Ministry of Business, Innovation and Employment’s Labour Information website.

 You are entitled to accrue up to 20 days sick leave, by carrying over unused sick leave from year to year.